gabriel-ferraro/js_lit_tailwind_vite/README.md

 ### How to make so Tailwind css can be used inside a Lit component?

-You should probably avoid this since a web compoente is meant to be isolated from the rest of DOM inside its shadow-DOM, if you don't mind having external CSS inside the component, then:
+You should probably avoid this since a web component is meant to be isolated from the rest of DOM inside its shadow-DOM, if you don't mind having external CSS inside the component, then:

 <details>
 <summary>Make all components extend this component:</summary>